 "Take the children as though they were your own.
 Train them and teach them to help each other."

 Each year for the past fourteen years, this wonderful summer program has been sponsored in part by a generous grant from the Gildea Family Foundation of the United States.
 Dr. Ray Gildea Sr. who believed strongly in the Man and the Land, left a foundation for his four children to donate to world-wide projects that promote environmental programs.
-Other donations to BMC and our continuing programs in Belize are supported by tithes from teachers and students of THE ARVIGO® TECHNIQUES OF MAYA ABDOMINAL THERAPY.
+Other donations to BMC and our continuing programs in Belize are supported by tithes from teachers and students of The Abdominal Therapy Collective.

 The Hibiscus and Allspice Girls with their counselors at Summer Bush Medicine Camp in Belize sponsored by donations to ICTRF from ATMAT practitioners and classes.